polyformproject/license-development/template.erb.md

 You may run and make changes to this software for yourself or your company for 30 calendar days in a row, only to find out whether this software will work for a particular need or project.
 You may try this software for multiple different needs and projects for 30 days each.
 <% end %>

+<% personal_uses = 'Noncommercial purposes include research, experiment, and testing for the benefit of public knowledge, education, private entertainment, hobby projects, amateur pursuits, and religious observance.' %>

 <% if noncommercial or strict %>
 ## Noncommercial Use
 <% scope_heading = 'Noncommercial Use' %>